 The agency shall establish a manufactured home park redevelopment program for the purpose of making manufactured home park redevelopment grants or loans for the purposes specified in this section.

 Eligible recipients may use individual assistance grants and loans under this program to:

 (1) provide current residents of manufactured home parks with buy-out assistance not to exceed $4,000 per home with preference given to older manufactured homes; and

 (2) provide down-payment assistance for the purchase of new and preowned manufactured homes that comply with the current version of the United States Department of Housing and Urban Development's Manufactured Housing Code in effect at the time of the sale, not to exceed $10,000 per home.

-Eligible recipients may use manufactured home park infrastructure grants under this program for:
+Eligible recipients may use manufactured home park infrastructure grants and loans under this program for: